Our consultants

 As a lead for team 4 trials (Genitourinary cancers) at the ECC, he manages the trials team and is a principal investigator for a number of successfully running trials.
 He was appointed clinical lead for radiotherapy services in 2024.

-Dr Sara Erridge
+Professor Sara Erridge

 Consultant Clinical Oncologist